Victor Gaiciuc: Defence Minister (2019–2020, 2020-2021)

 He was appointed by Prime Minister Ion Chicu to lead the new technocratic government following the collapse of the Sandu Cabinet led by Prime Minister Maia Sandu, who was ousted in a vote of no confidence after a disagreement with the co-governing Party of Socialists of the Republic of Moldova.
 He was handed the banner of the defense ministry by President Dodon from his predecessor Pavel Voicu on 14 November.
 In an interview, he deflected concerns about a relationship with Dodon, stating that "service and personal relationships are two different things".
 In early 2020, Gaiciuc signed an agreement with Bishop Vladimir (Cantarean) of the Moldovan Orthodox Church on religious cooperation with the Moldovan National Army.
 Around the same time, he oversaw the creation of the National Council for War Veterans Affairs, an association which he is the president of.
 He was dismissed on 16 March 2020, being replaced by Alexandru Pînzari.
 He was subsequently promoted to the rank of Divisional general.

 He was reappointed on 9 November 2020, following the first round of Moldovan presidential election on 1 November.

-In August 2021, he is replaced as Defence Minister by Anatolie Nosatîi.
+In August 2021, he was replaced as Defence Minister by Anatolie Nosatîi.